-Although many of the tax implications of Brexit are currently unknown, it is VAT and customs duties which are most likely to be affected.
+Although many of the implications of Brexit are currently unknown, VAT and customs duties are likely to be affected.
 As these are based on EU law, Brexit provides an opportunity for the UK government to make legislative changes to these taxes.
-In this guide ICAEW's Tax Faculty outlines the potential consequences.
+This Tax Faculty guide outlines the potential consequences.

 If the UK leaves the single market, it is likely that formal procedures will be reintroduced for supplies of goods from the UK to the remaining countries of the EU.
 These are likely to be similar, if not identical, to the current procedures for exports to countries outside the EU.